ivodolenc/nuxt-sitemap-module/README.md

 That's it!
 Start developing your app!

+## Concept

+The module automatically generates dynamic `sitemap.xml` and `robots.txt` files.

+It works in all modes, `dev`, `build`, and `static`.
+This can be really useful for testing and previewing before deployment.
+For simpler projects, just enable the module and that's it, there is no need for additional configuration.

+Also, the generated files will be placed directly in the Nuxt `build` directory to avoid frequent content revisions by Git.
+This means there will be no changes or extra files to deal with in the `public/` directory which is awesome.

+#### NOTE

+If you currently have _sitemap.xml_ and _robots.txt_ files in your project, feel free to backup/remove them as they will be automatically generated.

 ## Options

 The module is written in TypeScript so it improves the development experience with detailed descriptions, examples, and auto-hinted configuration right in the code editor.